livebook-dev/livebook/README.md

   * or to configure the Erlang VM, for instance, by setting `ERL_AFLAGS="-proto_dist inet6_tcp"` if you need Livebook to run over IPv6

-Be careful when modifying said files, Livebook may be unable to start if configured incorrectly.
+Be careful when modifying boot files, Livebook may be unable to start if configured incorrectly.

 If running Livebook via the command line, run `livebook server --help` to see